 You’ve got more than your credit score to worry about when under a pile of debt.
-Some 33.78% of Americans say they’d reconsider a romantic relationship because of another person’s debt, according to the latest findings from Finder.com.
+Some 96 million Americans or 37.82% of Americans say they’d reconsider a romantic relationship because of another person’s debt, according to the latest findings from Finder.com, an increase of 12.16% compared to 86 million Americans last year.
 That means if you’re among the many Americans saddled with debt, you may be shrinking your pool of potential matches by roughly 86 million adults.

 However, it’s not just whether you have debt, but how you incurred the debt that will be the biggest flag, according to Leif Dahleen from Physician on Fire.

 Would debt stop you from forming a relationship — or make you rethink your current who you’re currently with?
 Yes, say the roughly third (37.82%) of American adults who’d reconsider a romantic partnership due to a partner’s debt.

 In general, most people are OK with certain types of debts that involve buying a house or a car, because most people don’t have the kind of money lying around where they can plonk down cash to own them outright.
 That’s why only 5.79% of Americans said that they would reconsider a relationship with someone who had a mortgage, and 4.76% said they’d have an issue with an auto loan.
 And the recent pandemic may have made people more sympathetic to medical challenges–only 3.20% said they’d have an issue with medical debt.

 The types of debts that might raise questions with a partner are credit card debt (17.25%), loans from friends or family members (16.89%), and payday loans (14.60%).